March Madness Bracket Tips: Trends & Mistakes to Know

 March Madness brings friends, family, and coworkers together every year as they pool together and fill out brackets for the renowned college basketball tournament.
+This page provides tips for March Madness brackets.
+Think of it as a March Madness bracket guide of sorts.

 Picking out who moves on every round, who makes the Final Four, and who ultimately wins the national championship is a lot of fun, even if you don’t know anything about college basketball.